Comparing disorder and adaptability in stochasticity

 \begin{openquestion} Does every High or DNC degree compute a set with computable density which is not intrinsically dense?
 Are the Turing degrees of the computably dense sets exactly the High or DNC degrees? \end{openquestion}

+Answering the second question positively would mean that orderly strategies are just as complex as disorderly ones in the degree-theoretic sense.
 When separating intrinsic density and computable density, as well as weak stochasticity and intrinsic density, we showed that the notions did not coincide for any $\density$.
 However, our separation of weak stochasticity and Church stochasticity only works for stochasticity $0$.

 \begin{openquestion} Does weak stochasticity coincide with Church stochasticity for any $\density$? \end{openquestion}